In 2017 I was approached by the owners of the then "Shoryuken League" to re-brand their business.

 The takeaway from this meeting was to mix the shape of a game boy and a beer mug together.

 The owners wanted to try a soft pixel looking font and a Cheers logo inspired font.

 I gave them some drafts of several different choices of fonts in this range, some fonts that were similar to their old logo fonts, and some more modern fonts.

-In the end they decided that they would want something more clean and modern looking for font styles, and that they also would like to be even clearer with the logo icon to show a beer and a controller.
+In the end they decided that they would want something more clean and modern looking for font styles, and that they'd like to be even clearer with the logo to only show a beer and a controller.